-- 1. The permittee shall measure CO emissions from units 1, 5, and 4 at least semi-annually or once every six (6) month period to demonstrate compliance with the emission limits in Section II.A above.
+- 1. The permittee shall measure CO emissions from unit TS6B-1 at least semi-annually or once every six (6) month period to demonstrate compliance with the emission limits in Section III.A above.
 The two six month periods are January 1st through June 30th and July 1st through December 31st.
 To meet this requirement, the permittee shall measure CO emissions from the engine unit using a portable analyzer and a monitoring protocol approved by EPA.
-The permittee shall submit the analyzer specifications and monitoring protocol to EPA for approval within 45 calendar days of the effective date of this permit.
+The permittee shall submit the analyzer specifications and monitoring protocol to EPA for approval within forty-five (45) calendar days of the effective date of this permit.
 Monitoring for CO emissions shall commence during the first complete calendar quarter following the permittee's submittal of the initial performance test results for CO to EPA. - 2.
-The permittee shall measure NO_x emissions from unit 4 at least semi-annually or once every six (6) month period to demonstrate compliance with the emission limits in Section II.A above.
+The permittee shall measure NO_x emissions from unit TS6B-1 at least semi-annually or once every six (6) month period to demonstrate compliance with the emission limits in Section III.A above.
 The two six month periods are January 1st through June 30th and July 1st through December 31st.
 To meet this requirement, the permittee shall measure NO_x emissions from the engine unit using a portable analyzer and a monitoring protocol approved by EPA.
-The permittee shall submit the analyzer specifications and monitoring protocol to EPA for approval within 45 calendar days of the effective date of this permit.
-Monitoring for NO_x emissions shall commence during the first complete calendar quarter following the permittee's submittal of the initial performance test results for NO_x to EPA. - 3.
-The permittee shall measure CH2O emissions from units 1 and 5 at least once per calendar year to demonstrate compliance with the emission limits in Section II.A above.
-To meet this requirement, the permittee shall measure CH2O emissions from the engine using the performance test methods and requirements listed in Section II.C above and the test plan approved by EPA as required in Section II.C.5.
-Monitoring for CH2O emissions shall commence no sooner than the second calendar quarter after the permittee's submittal of the initial compliance test results for CH2O to EPA. - 4.
-The engine exhaust temperature at the inlet to the oxidation catalyst for 1, 5, and 4 shall be measured at least once per week.
-The pressure drop across the oxidation catalyst for 1, 5, and 4 shall be measured monthly.
-Each temperature-sensing device shall be accurate to within plus or minus 0.75% of span and the pressure sensing devices shall be accurate to within plus or minus one-tenth (0.1) inches of water.
+The permittee shall submit the analyzer specifications and monitoring protocol to EPA for approval within forty-five (45) calendar days of the effective date of this permit.
+Monitoring for NO_x emissions shall commence during the first complete calendar quarter following the permittee's submittal of the initial performance test results for NO_x to EPA.

+3. For TS6B-1, the engine exhaust temperature at the inlet to the oxidation catalyst shall be measured at least once per week.
+The pressure drop across the oxidation catalyst shall be measured monthly.
+Each temperature-sensing device shall be accurate to within plus or minus 0.75% of span, and the pressure sensing devices shall be accurate to within plus or minus one-tenth (0.1) inches of water.

-II.E.
+III.E.
 Recordkeeping Requirements [40 CFR 71.6(a)(3)(ii)]